High Schools

 Today’s students are our region’s future employees, entrepreneurs and community leaders.
 CPS ensures that students graduate with the knowledge needed to confidently pursue chosen career paths.
 Students select from high-school programs with special focuses that lead to careers and higher education.

-CPS' high schools serve grades 7-12.
+CPS' high schools serve grades 9-12, and in some instances grades 7-12.
 This gives students an early start on mastering tougher academic standards and graduation requirements.

 What do all CPS High Schools Have in Common?

 - All prepare students for college.
 A diploma from CPS is recognized by all colleges and universities.
 In addition, all CPS high schools have now earned accreditation from the nationally recognized AdvancEd organization, which requires rigorous examination of each high school’s learning environment.
-(Exceptions: Virtual High School and Cincinnati Digital Academy; online schools require separate accreditation.
-Spencer Center, a new school, will start the accreditation process when eligible.)
+(Exceptions: Virtual High School and Cincinnati Digital Academy; online schools require separate accreditation).

 - All offer sports and extracurricular activities (except Virtual High School and Cincinnati Digital Academy).